agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 * Added Italian Translation (it_IT).
 Thank you to Bakeneko for doing the Italian translation.
 * Fixed a minor bug in the translation files.
 * Fixed a compatibility issue with the Autoptimize plugin.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.4 =
 *released 05/08/15*

-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.3 =
 *released 04/30/15*

 * Made various minor code improvements.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.2 =
 *released 04/23/15*

 * Made various minor code improvements.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.1 =
 *released 04/21/15*